Key Takeaways

 | Floor plate and core layout | Elevators, stairs, restrooms, shafts, and walls influence structural stiffness. | A compact, well-placed core improves load path and reduces inefficient transfer demands. |

-| Material system | Concrete, steel, composite, and mass timber behave differently in stiffness, weight, speed, and fire strategy. | Material choice affects column sizes, floor depth, construction schedule, vibration, and embodied carbon. |
+| Material system | Concrete, steel, composite, and mass timber behave differently in stiffness, weight, speed, and fire strategy. | Material choice affects column sizes, floor depth, construction schedule, vibration, fire protection, and embodied carbon. |

 | Foundation and ground conditions | High axial loads and overturning moments concentrate demand below grade. | Mat foundations, piles, drilled shafts, or piled rafts may be needed to control settlement and uplift. |